6 Best Multi-Cookers, Tested by Food Network Kitchen

 Our Top Multi-Cooker Picks

-The market for multi-cookers has exploded — and we can’t say we’re surprised.
-The allure is convenient, and often speedy, cooking — thanks to pressure cooking features — without compromising flavor or texture.
+Multi-cookers are adored for their convenient, and often speedy, cooking — thanks to pressure cooking features — without compromising flavor or texture.
 Plus, with a relatively small footprint (averaging about 12 inches wide and 13 inches high), multi-cookers are easy to store, minimizing countertop clutter.
-We found many multi-cookers on the market have overlapping features including the ability to pressure cook, slow cook and saute.
+We found many multi-cookers on the market have overlapping features including the ability to pressure cook, slow cook and saute — some can also air fry.
 That said, some key features make certain models stand out.
 We found six high-performing models whether you’re a first-time purchaser or in the market for an upgrade.

 Instant Pot started the multi-cooker craze, and the Duo (the brand’s most-popular model) does not disappoint.
 With seven functions and eight presets, it performed very well in all our tests: fluffy and tender rice, moist chicken and hummus-ready chickpeas.
-It comes with a great cheat sheet for pressure cooking dozens of different items and is one of the more affordable options in our lineup.
+It comes with a great cheat sheet for pressure cooking dozens of different items and is the most affordable option in our lineup.
+It also comes in a variety of colors and styles.
 Like its predecessor models, the lid can be difficult to lock and the lack of an on/off button is definite a downside.
 Some newer models like the Instant Pot Max fix some of these issues with the addition of an on/off button, pressure notifications and a simpler lid, but come at a higher price point.

 The packaging tells you this machine is going to be sleek and modern.
 All-black with a seamless digital interface that communicates every stage of cooking, it’s the smartest model we tested and performed well in all our tests.
 The inner pot is non-stick and owners can download the CHEF iQ app to their phone and sync with the multi-cooker to access recipes and more than 100 presets.
 It can also store your favorite recipes and even has a built-in scale to make instant calculations and suggested settings and cooking times if you're winging it.